Continuing Education Activity

 Inflammatory reactions: Tumor cells may lead to inflammatory reactions and disrupt CSF flow causing obstructive or communicating hydrocephalus and presenting as nausea, vomiting, positional headaches, and somnolence.

 The diagnosis of LC is often challenging due to the low sensitivity of different diagnostic modalities.
-The initial diagnostic evaluation includes at least a high-quality MRI of brain and spine and CSF studies.
+The initial diagnostic evaluation includes at least a high-quality MRI of the brain and spine and CSF studies.
 MRI with gadolinium contrast has a sensitivity of 70% and specificity of 77% to 100%.
 It may detect leptomeningeal enhancement, hydrocephalus, subependymal nodules/deposits (which may also be seen on cerebral convexities), cisterns, and on the tentorium.
 Spinal cord involvement may show patchy enhancement of nerve roots and extramedullary nodules.

 Rarely, CSF flow studies/ventriculography using Indium 111-DTPA or Technetium-99m labeled albumin may be used to identify CSF flow.